-About the library: Medicine lacks significant knowledge about dementia but there has been progress into learning the basic trajectory and patterns of various subtypes.
-Where possible, I've categorized the library by each type.
+About the library: Medicine lacks significant knowledge about dementia but there has been progress into learning the basic trajectory and identifying patterns of various subtypes.
+Where possible, I've categorized the library by each dementia subtype.
 Last month I published Frontotemporal Dementia links.
 This month Lewy Body links.
-I will also categorize by familial perspective ie: spouse caregiver, daughter/son caregiver etc. This dynamic digital library will spread over several blogs.
-This section, Lewy Body dementia (LBD) or sometimes (DLB), is the second in a series that will spread over several blogs.
+I will also categorize by perspective ie: spouse caregiver, daughter/son caregiver etc. This dynamic digital library will spread over several blogs.
+This section, Lewy Body dementia (LBD) or sometimes (DLB), is the second in a series.
 It is by no means a complete library of everything online but it contains highlights of testimonials and stories that are well documented.
 Check back frequently for new entries.

 About Lewy Body dementia: Changes in mood and behavior, movement difficulties, and sleep disorders are standout symptoms of Lewy Body dementia.
-This form is unique among other types of dementia because of the presence of lewy bodies.
+This form is unique among other types of dementias because of the presence of lewy bodies in the brain.
 "Lewy Bodies" are clumping proteins that settle near brain synapses where they slow and destroy neurons and necessary brain chemicals.
 The progression of Lewy Body dementia can manifest two different ways.
-In LBD, Lewy Bodies disrupt cognitive function then progress to movement and postural disturbance.
-Lewy Bodies can also present first with movement problems, as in Parkinson's disease, then progress to cognitive disruption.
+Either the lewy bodies disrupt cognitive function then progress to movement and postural disturbance or they present first with movement problems, as in Parkinson's disease, then progress to cognitive disruption.
 Over 50% of Parkinson's patients develop Lewy Body dementia as their condition progresses.
 80% of people challenged by Lewy Body dementia begin to see and hear things that are not apparent to the normal observer.

 Getting a definitive diagnosis of Lewy Body dementia can be difficult because of a lack of awareness but it is important for two reasons: 1) Unlike other dementias there are some medications that could potentially help manage developing movement dysfunctions.
 Some professionals believe that Lewy Body patients also derive more value from cholinesterase inhibitors such as Aricept or Razadyne however....
 2) Lewy Body dementia patients need to be especially cautious about neuroleptic drugs such as Haldol and other anti psychotics that are commonly prescribed for hallucinatory experience and even anti cholinergics like Sinemet that are commonly prescribed for tremor.
 People with Lewy Body dementia need to proceed carefully with surgical anesthetics, tranquilizers, and anti depressants because their condition creates unique risks and sensitivities.